jjvanzon/Circular-Language-Spec/spec/type-safety-genericity-explicit.md

 Loose Ideas
 -----------

-Encircle language an item can be quite generic.
-So the wish for Encircle to work with both concepts of explicit and generic seems granted there.
+Circular language an item can be quite generic.
+So the wish for Circular to work with both concepts of explicit and generic seems granted there.

 -----

-Encircle,
+Circular,

 Object symbols can be prototyped as classes and interfaces.
 You can also access control object symbols, so that they can only be used as a class or an interface.